 Spread the Carnation Caramel over the bottom of the tart

-To make the chocolate filling, heat up the 250ml of double cream on a medium heat, when it starts to bubble, take it off the heat and tip 225g of the dark chocolate into the pan.
+To make the chocolate filling, heat up the double cream on a medium heat, when it starts to bubble, take it off the heat and tip the dark chocolate into the pan.
 Leave it for a couple of minutes to melt, then stir together

-In a bowl whisk up 2 of the eggs, vanilla extract and salt.
+In a bowl whisk up the eggs, vanilla extract and salt.
 Whisk the mixture into the chocolate a little at a time

 Pour the chocolate mixture into the tart tin over the caramel.
 Bake the tart on 160C/325F/Gas Mark 3 for 25 minutes.
 Put it on a rack to cool fully

-To make the glaze, heat up the 2 tbsp double cream, when it bubbles take off the heat and add 50g of the dark chocolate.
-Then mix in the 1 tsp golden syrup and warm water
+To make the glaze, heat up the double cream, when it bubbles take off the heat and add the dark chocolate.
+Then mix in the golden syrup and warm water

 Pour the glaze over the chocolate filling and smooth it over the with a spatula.
 Finally add the crumbled up honeycomb all around the edge of the tart